ironbar/orangutan/reports/04_Modeling.md

 After fixing the bug in the memory of the agent I reach a score of 38.33 just by submitting the same agent without the bug.

 Taking the max on each category a perfect agent will score more than 44 on LB.

+It is surprinsing that a model trained for category obstacles achieves better scores on food category than models trained for food.

 <!---
 Arenas config